psybient/react-git-repo-list/README.md

 But wait... there's more!

-- _The best test setup:_ Automatically guarantee code quality and non-breaking changes.
+- _test setup:_ Automatically guarantee code quality and non-breaking
+  changes.
 (Seen a react app with 100% test coverage before?)
-- _Native web app:_ Your app's new home?
-The home screen of your users' phones.
+- _Native web app:_
-- _The fastest fonts:_ Say goodbye to vacant text.
-- _Stay fast_: Profile your app's performance from the comfort of your command line!
+- _Profile your app's performance from the command line!
 - _Catch problems:_ AppVeyor and TravisCI setups included by default, so your tests get run automatically on Windows and Unix.

-There’s also a <a href="https://vimeo.com/168648012">fantastic video</a> on how to structure your React.js apps with scalability in mind.
+There’s also a <a href="https://vimeo.com/168648012"> video</a> on how to structure your React.js apps with scalability in mind.
 It provides rationale for the majority of boilerplate's design decisions.

 <sub><i>Keywords: React.js, Redux, Hot Reloading, ESNext, Babel, react-router, Offline First, ServiceWorker, `styled-components`, redux-saga, FontFaceObserver</i></sub>